BioStatMatt/sas7bdat/inst/doc/sas7bdat.rst

 F9FFFFFF  -7       unknown signature #3
 ========  =======  ====================

 The remaining 4 out of 11 signatures are zeros in the observed source files.
 Presumably, these are for subheaders not yet defined, or not present in the collection of test files.

-Notes:

-- If PAGE1=0, subheader does not appear in file.

-- If PAGE1=PAGEL and LOC1=LOCL, subheader appears exactly once.

-- If PAGE1!=PAGEL or LOC1!=LOCL, subheader appears 2 or more times.

-It appears that PAGE1 <= PAGEL, and these subheaders appear only once per page, so an upper bound on the count for each subheader in the file is probably  PAGEL-PAGE1+1  .
-Any of the subheaders identified in this table can appear more than once in the file, and if so, each is a separate array which provides information for a subset of the columns.

 Column Text Subheader